WSU-kduncan/ceg3120-ToreyC31/git-guide.md

 - commit
 - push
-      - Pushes the information that was created or changed to the repository that you are working in to send to GitHub.
+      - Pushes the information that was created or changed to the repository that you are working in to send to GitHub. \n
       - git push
 - fetch
 - merge